HgAlexx/Hg.SaveHistory/README.md

 ## F.A.Q.

-1. Sometime the Archive/Active/Nuke action fails
+1. Sometimes the Archive/Active/Nuke action fails

 This can happens if the target folder is currently open in a windows explorer (even if not selected)